StackVista/stackstate-docs/setup/cli/cli-stac.md

    +-- usage.md          # How to configure and use this package
    ```

+2. Rename the bash and Powershell scripts in the `bin` directory to use the new `stac` name:
+   * Script to run the CLI in Docker for bash: Rename from `sts` to `stac`.
+   * Script to run the CLI in Docker for Powershell: Rename from `sts.ps1` to `stac.ps1`.

-2. \(optional\) Add the `bin` directory to your PATH to use StackState CLI commands from [anywhere on the command line](https://unix.stackexchange.com/questions/3809/how-can-i-make-a-program-executable-from-everywhere).
+3. \(optional\) Add the `bin` directory to your PATH to use StackState CLI commands from [anywhere on the command line](https://unix.stackexchange.com/questions/3809/how-can-i-make-a-program-executable-from-everywhere).
-3. To configure the StackState CLI, [manually add configuration](cli-install.md#manual-configuration-docker).
+4. To configure the StackState CLI, [manually add configuration](#manual-configuration-docker).

 ## Configure the StackState CLI